eyal0/Chicken-story/README.md

 Microsoft tried a few things to defeat my cheating all along.
 One of the first things that they tried was renaming all their images.  **This was a total disaster and I had to start all over because I only ever mapped from filename to cat/dog!**

 Nah, **just kidding**.
 I had already downloaded all the images.
 I mean, 3.1 million images at 1MB each, it was *only* 3.1 Terabytes.
 Even back then 3 Terabytes was affordable.
 It didn't affect me at all.
-I figured that they might try something so I ran a downloading harvester.
+I figured that they might try something like this so I ran a downloading harvester.

 Another thing that they tried was tweaking the images.
 They would randomly select 10-20 pixels in the image and adjust the color.
-That would be more than enough to break any cryptographic hash that I might have used, like `SHA1(image) -> cat/dog`.
+That would be more than enough to break any cryptographic hash that I might have used, like a map with `SHA1(image), -> cat/dog`.
 But I didn't use that either.
 I used [MinHash](https://en.wikipedia.org/wiki/MinHash).

 # Image Hashing v1: MinHash